alphagov/verify-tech-docs/source/documentation/saml/samlComplianceTool.md

 ### Test your matching service with the SAML compliance tool

-1. To set up the SAML compliance tool for matching service tests, POST the following JSON (via curl or Postman, for example) to the SAML compliance tool URL ([https://compliance-tool-reference.ida.digital.cabinet-office.gov.uk/rp-test-data](https://compliance-tool-reference.ida.digital.cabinet-office.gov.uk/rp-test-data)):
+1. To set up the SAML compliance tool for matching service tests, POST the following JSON (via curl or Postman, for example) to the SAML compliance tool URL ([https://compliance-tool-reference.ida.digital.cabinet-office.gov.uk/ms-test-run](https://compliance-tool-reference.ida.digital.cabinet-office.gov.uk/ms-test-run)):

     ```
      Content-Type: application/json
        {
        "matchingServiceEntityId": "[entityID of the matching service]",
-       "transactionEntityId": "[entityID of the transaction (service)]",
+       "serviceEntityId": "[entityID of the transaction (service)]",
        "matchingServiceEndpoint": "[the matching service's endpoint]",
-       "matchingServicePublicSigningCert": "[signing certificate to verify the response]",
+       "matchingServiceSigningCertificate": "[signing certificate to verify the response]",
-       "matchingServicePublicEncryptionCert": "[encryption certificate to encrypt the assertions]"
+       "matchingServiceEncryptionCertificate": "[encryption certificate to encrypt the assertions]"
        }
     ```